+School Name: Porter Elementary School

+School Context: please see just below

+School Goal: Social Emotional Learning

+School Year: 2018-2019

+School Context:

-School Context: Welcome to Ecole Porter Street School, where we strive to create a caring, respectful community of learners in Kindergarten through Grade 5.
+Welcome to Ecole Porter Street School, where we strive to create a caring, respectful community of learners in Kindergarten through Grade 5.

 We offer balanced educational programs including Academics, Library, Fine Arts, Learning Assistance, EAL and Athletics in both English and French Immersion.

 Our PAC provides many during and after school activities which include: Km Club, Lasermaster, places des arts; Moresports; Mad Science; Hip Hop Dance; Young Performers Workshop; Theatrix; Bricks4Kidz; Fruit and Veggie Program; Milk Program; Hot Lunches; PJ/Movie Nights; and extra food for students who are in need.

 Our students are a diverse group from a diverse catchment area.
 We do all we can to encourage the development of each child.
 By providing fun, positive learning experiences that are inclusive and supportive of all students, we help them to engage in their own learning and to set goals for academic, social and physical achievement.

 Porter is located steps away from Como Lake and near major transportation links.

 With a current population of about 380 students, it is one of the district's larger elementary schools.

 Constructed in the early 1960's, Ecole Porter Street School is a large, single-level facility on spacious, open property.
 The school has a grass field and a large all-weather field that is lit at night and is used by community athletic groups.
 The school also has two large playground areas with new play structures.

+Goal / InquiryStudent learning

-Goal / Inquiry To learn Self-Regulated Learning (SRL) tools and strategies to teach students so they can better Student learning regulate their emotions in order to increase student achievement across all areas of the curriculum.
+To learn Self-Regulated Learning (SRL) tools and strategies to teach students so they can better regulate their emotions in order to increase student achievement across all areas of the curriculum.